 By the time we reach the end and the victory song, it is like every one of us—cast, musicians, audience—has won a victory over tyranny.
 Together.
 Lined up in rows on the edge of the stage, we sing:

-Children big and small,
+Those who love their parents

-They listen to our call
+And their native land,

 As we sing, Ela the Cat, steps in front of me, just like she did in rehearsal.
 She’s so much bigger than I am.
 Now the audience can’t see me.
 Now Gran and Grandfather and Lenka can’t see me.

-Friendship can conquer all
+Want tyranny to end,

 I know she’s getting me back for stomping on her foot.
 A week ago, I would have minded.
 Earlier today I would have filled with anger.
 But something has changed.
 We sing: